syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAutoComplete/Visual-Styles.md

-> Note: The control supports all the three office color schemes.
+N> The control supports all the three office color schemes.

 ## Custom Colors